lsst-dm/dmtn-091/index.rst

     * The HSC PDR that is currently processed bi-weekly satisfies needs for Large datasets
     * Modulo
       1. DIA
-      2. testing of ingestion of data.
+      2. testing of ingestion of DRP data.

 2. MEDIUM:
     a.
 DECam DES-SN fields.